oasis-tcs/tosca-specs/tosca_2_0/TOSCA-v2.0.md

   be provided as the result from the evaluation of an expression or a function.

-### Additional requirements

-- Attributes that are the target of a parameter mapping assignment cannot also be assigned a value using an attribute assignment.
+Note that attributes that are the target of a parameter mapping assignment cannot also be assigned a value using an attribute assignment.

-## 9.7 Parameter definition
+## 9.7 Parameter Definition

-A parameter definition defines a named, typed value and related data and may be used to exchange values between the TOSCA orchestrator and the external world.
+A parameter definition defines a named, typed value and related data that may be used to exchange values between the TOSCA orchestrator and the external world.
 Such values may be